What socks help swollen feet, ankles, and legs?

 When worn correctly, wearing compression socks have the following benefits:

-- They help in supporting your veins, constricting them, making blood flow through them more efficiently
+- Support your veins and making blood flow through them more efficiently

-- They can help in preventing venous ulcers – a condition where the pressure in a person’s lower leg is increased as a result of malfunctioning venous valves
+- Prevent venous ulcers – a condition with increased pressure in the lower leg due to malfunctioning venous valves

 - Helps in preventing the development of deep vein thrombosis in the legs